czoczo/dotman/README.md

 # How it works

-Dotman is a small program which connects to selected Git repository, clones it and shares it over http, with Bash friendly CLI.
-You group application dotfiles by putting them in folders in the root of a Git repository.
-Folder names become select options in Dotman's CLI.

-Dotman supports two configuration file delivery methods:
- - File copies: each file from selected package is downloaded relative to current user's home directory.
-Requires only Bash and cURL.
+On typical usage, you'd type `curl yourdomain.net/dotmanendpoint | bash -` in your terminal to show ineteractive menu, where you choose which dotfiles you want to install.
+You can choose by selecting packages (folders) or by configurable tags.

+Configuration and maintanance is also dead simple.
+You organise your dotfiles, by creating a folder for each application you'd like to manage and putting it's configuration files inside.
+Store each of such folders in root of single Git repository of your choice.
+When installing dotfiles using Dotman, content of each selected folder is copied in respect to install path ($HOME be default).

- - Git symlinks: if git is present, you can choose to download the whole repository.
-Dotman will create all necessary folders and symlinks.
+If Git is present, you can choose to download the whole repository.
+In such case, Dotman creates symlinks to files from selected packages (folders) instead of copying them.
 This way you can easily push any changes to your configuration files using standard Git.

 # Demo

 In this demo we use Dotman to download Bash, MC, Screen and Vim configuration files using the file copy method.
 We then switch to the Git symlink method.
-Dotman server has the following file structure in the connected Git repository:
+The diagram below shows Git repository structure served by dotman on left, and file structure after installation on destination computer on the right.

 ```
-.
+.                                      .
-├── bashrc
+├── bashrc                             └── home
-│   ├── .bshell
+│   ├── .bshell                            └── test
-│   │   ├── bb.sh
+│   │   ├── bb.sh                              ├── .bshell
-│   │   └── git-prompt.sh
+│   │   └── git-prompt.sh                      │   ├── bb.sh
-│   ├── .bashrc
+│   ├── .bashrc                                │   └── git-prompt.sh
-│   └── .inputrc
+│   └── .inputrc                               ├── .config
-├── mc
+├── mc                       TRANSFORMS        │   └── mc
-│   └── .config
+│   └── .config            ------------->      │       ├── ini
-│       └── mc
+│       └── mc                TO THIS          │       └── panels.ini
-│           ├── ini
+│           ├── ini                            ├── .bashrc
-│           └── panels.ini
+│           └── panels.ini                     ├── .inputrc
-├── mplayer
+├── mplayer                                    ├── .screenrc
-│   └── .mplayer
+│   └── .mplayer                               └── .vimrc
 │       └── config
 ├── screen
 │   └── .screenrc